SladeW1121/books-management-api/README.md

 # Books Management API

 A simple Java + Spring Boot project for managing a list of books.
 Includes basic CRUD operations, validation, DTOs, and proper HTTP responses.
+All book data is memorized in an H2 relational database.

 ---